 All winter tires that are marked with the Alpine symbol (pictured below) undergo the ASTM F 1805 tire test on medium-packed snow in standardized testing conditions to ensure their snow traction performance meets the minimum industry requirements to be considered a winter tire.
 Importantly, tires that are manufactured for medium-packed snow are required by law to perform this test and may display the 3PMSF symbol on the sidewall.

 Continental recommends to use winter tires with the "Alpine" symbol on the sidewall and a tread depth of at least 4 mm in winter conditions.

 Many SUVs and Off-road-Vehicles are equipped with tires carrying the "M+S“ marking on the sidewall.
 The reason for this is that this vehicle category was first offered in North America where all-season tires with "M+S“ marking are customary.
 Within the tire portfolio of Continental this applies for example to the product lines ContiCrossContact LX, ContiCrossContact LX Sport or Conti4x4Contact.

 M+S marking is officially defined in an EU directive as meaning: “a tire with a tread pattern and structure designed to better performance in snow than that of a normal tire”.
 The performance of “M+S” marked tires is therefore neither defined nor measured.

-The snow performance of winter tires is specified in North America with the so-called "Alpine symbol" symbol.
-Only tires which meet or exceed these requirements may carry the "Alpine symbol" symbol.
+The snow performance of winter tires is specified in North America with the so-called "Alpine" symbol.
+Only tires which meet or exceed these requirements may carry the "Alpine" symbol.